Auckland, New Zealand

 Tom Loughlin and his family have long specialised in food gathering and preparation.
 A leading chef, search and rescue tracker, sika deer manager and hunting guide.
 Tom is your host for one of these days.
 The focus will be on the preparation and eating of a Hangi- a traditional meal cooked underground on hot rocks, but can include other aspects.

 Tom writes "My philosophy at Kai Waho is a simple one, deliver the experience in a natural manner that is not normally for sale.
-The response is reflected in the positive reaction of the Manuhiri ‘Visitors’ the appetite for real ‘IS REAL’ ‘This is just what we have been looking for’ is a common reflection.
+The response is reflected in the positive reaction of the Manuhiri ‘Visitors’ the appetite for real ‘IS REAL’ and ‘This is just what we have been looking for’ is a common reflection.
 All of my personal experiences have been exactly this, creating an emotion, a memory that is still in me years after experience".
 Odyssey regards this an integral part of the experiences on this touring program.

 This small group tour will be accompanied by an Odyssey tour guide and are joined by expert local guides who will impart their knowledge about the places we will visit.
 Odyssey conducts educational tours designed for small groups of mature and senior travellers, focusing on history, culture, wildlife and other areas of particular interest where the trip is taking place.
 A small group tour is typically between 6 to 15 people.
 The cost of an Odyssey Traveller guided tour is inclusive of all entrances (unless otherwise indicated), tipping, and majority of the meals throughout the trip.